-I wouldn’t recommend to hire a car only for a Dubai visa run since the cost for a single day can be quite expensive.
+I wouldn’t recommend hiring a car only for a Dubai visa run since the cost for a single day can be quite expensive.
 Added with your petrol costs, it is likely it will be more expensive than the bus.
 If there is two or more of you however, then hiring a car for the Dubai visa run can make sense.

-Also you will need your car registration ID in addition to the paper proof of your car insurance.
+Also, you will need your car registration ID in addition to the paper proof of your car insurance.
 Some car rental companies may not wish to give the registration ID.
 Therefore if you have a rental car, it may be easier to go the Al Dara route.

-It’s also quicker typically and you have a lot more freedom to visit other places while you’re there.
-Both Ras Al Khaimah and Hatta have some amazing things to do and see.
+It’s also quicker typically and you’ll have a lot more freedom to visit other places while you’re there.
+Both Ras Al Khaimah and Hatta have some amazing things to do and see nearby.

 The second cheapest method is the bus and is great if you don’t want to drive.
 The best thing about the bus is meeting new people.
 It also takes all the stress out if you’re doing it for the first time and means you will be more familiar if you decide to do it by car afterwards.

-My least personal favourite is by plane.
-Yes it’s more comfortable sitting in an airport and on a plane but it’s expensive.
-Plus by the time you go to the airpot, sit in the departures and do the flight.
-You haven’t saved any time.
-You also end have to consider taxi costs based on your location to the airport.
+My least recommended is by plane.
+Yes, it’s more comfortable sitting in an airport and on a plane but it’s expensive and takes a long time.
+By the time you go to the airport, sit in departures and do the flight.
+You haven’t saved any time compared with driving.
+You also have to consider taxi costs based on your location to the airport.

 The bus leaves from an easier location for most expats.
 Some people prefer this method but as a visa run, I personally like the car the best.
 Mostly because I can choose whether to make a day of it and visit some of the awesome places along the way.